Notes on isocrystals

 \begin{remark} Theorem~\ref{T:isogeny category} implies that the category $\FIsoc(X)$ is abelian.
 This can also be seen more directly from the fact that (because $K$ is of characteristic zero) any coherent sheaf on a rigid analytic space over $K$ admitting a connection is automatically locally free.
 (See \cite[Proposition~1.2.6]{kedlaya-goodformal1} for a general argument to this effect.)

-Even so, a general object of $\FIsoc(X)$ need not correspond to a crystal of \emph{locally free} $\calO_{X,\mathrm{crys}}$-modules.
+Even so, a general object of $\FIsoc(X)$ need not correspond to a crystal of \emph{locally free} $\calO_{X,\mathrm{crys}}$-modules, except in the unit-root case (see Theorem~\ref{T:unit root1} below).
 However, using the fact that reflexive modules on regular schemes are locally free in dimension 2, one sees that for $\calE \in \FIsoc(X)$, there exists an open dense subspace $U$ of $X$ with $\codim(X-U, X) \geq 2$ for which the restriction of $\calE$ to $\FIsoc(U)$ can be realized as a crystal of locally free $\calO_{X,\mathrm{crys}}$-modules.
 (See \cite[Lemma~2.5.1]{crew-f} for a detailed discussion.)
 In some cases, one can promote the desired results from $U$ back to $X$ using purity for isocrystals; see Theorem~\ref{T:purity}. \end{remark}